 Although we do not recommend installing underfloor heating beneath areas where you will later need to drill into the floor, it does happen!
 Often a door stop needs to be installed or a pedestal requires screwing down and in these cases Heat Mat can supply Cable Trace film.
 Cable Trace film can locate 3mm heating cables and heating mats if they have been laid directly beneath tiled floors.
 You simply place the film on the cold floor and then turn the heating on, and the image of the cables will show up on the film.
 Cable trace can be obtained from your Heat Mat retailer and is reusable and also works with Heat Mat's underlaminate system.

 A thermal block is any layer of insulating material that is placed on top of an underfloor heating system that prevents the heat from leaving the floor.
 Thermal blocks include obvious items such as large beanbag furniture or a futon with no air gap beneath it but also include less obvious items such as rubber backed rugs or even a pile of newspapers.
-By preventing the heat from escaping the thermal block causes the floor beneath it to keep on heating up above its normal temperature and, unless the floor temperature sensor happens to be located beneath the thermal block, the heating system will not realise the heat is building up and will keep heating the floor.
+By preventing the heat from escaping, the thermal block causes the floor beneath it to keep on heating up above its normal temperature and, unless the floor temperature sensor happens to be located beneath the thermal block, the heating system will not realise the heat is building up and will keep heating the floor.
 In extreme circumstances this can lead to the floor covering being damaged.
 In-screed heating systems and cables covered in levelling compound or tiles do not suffer seriously from thermal blocks as the heat is conducted away from the area by the covering.
-Heat Mat’s underlaminate system is designed to help the heat work its way around the block through the aluminium heat dissipation layer however carbon films and heating ribbons can suffer very seriously with thermal blocks and with these systems it is vital to ensure you do not place anything on top of your floor that could prevent the heat from escaping.
+Heat Mat’s underlaminate system is designed to help the heat work its way around the block through the aluminium heat dissipation layer, carbon films and heating ribbons however can suffer very seriously with thermal blocks.